Kometa-Team/Kometa/docs/pmm/essentials/logs.md

     └── playlists.log.1
 ```

-You will find a `meta.log`, which the the full log of the entire run.
+You will find a `meta.log`, which is the full log of the entire run.

 The subfolders provide more limited logs at the library, collection, and playlist levels.